bob-collective/bob/docs/docs/learn/introduction/gateway/index.md

 Bitcoin users can easily onboard to the BOB Hybrid L2 without previously holding any Ethereum assets.
 This page explains the structure of _BOB Gateway_, an intent-based bridge that coordinates peer-to-peer swaps between users and liquidity providers (LPs).

 Cross-chain transfers are secured by verifying Bitcoin transaction proofs with an [on-chain light client](/learn/builder-guides/relay), avoiding the need for an oracle.
-Optional intents, such as staking, lending, and swapping a small amount of ETH for transaction fees can all be accomplished while only requiring a single Bitcoin transaction from the user.
+Optional intents, such as staking, lending, and swapping a small amount of ETH for gas can all be accomplished while only requiring a single Bitcoin transaction from the user.

 ## Next Steps for Gateway